bateleurX/docker-schemaspy/README.md

 before building image create a file schemaspy.properties at the root ofdirectory

+make sure your service is running locally ina  container on your host

     # type of database. use pgsql11 for posgres
     schemaspy.t=<db type>
     # database properties: host, port number, name user, password